Quick Search: go

 During the country visit…

 • You can meet with and directly engage with Treaty Body members when they visit your country to provide them with information that is relevant to their mandate.
-This includes providing information on specific cases of human rights violations and enquiring about potential international remedies.
+This includes providing information on specific cases of human rights violations and enquiring about potential remedies they can provide.
+Keep in mind that Treaty Body members are not allowed to discuss ongoing Individual Communications or other issues which could affect their independence and impartiality with respect to the parties in an individual communication.

 What can you expect after a country visit?